AGiantPanda/GraphicTools/README.md

 ---

+2015.11.24 update:
+Modify the structure.

+The position of the camera should be somewhere at the positive Z axis with the up vector pointing to the positive y axis,otherwise we need to do a translate in the motion func.

+---

 A C++ class that implements the Arcball.
 This class takes as input mouse events and create the appropriate quaternions and 4x4 matrices to